 Krug’s, Ironbound, & The Newark Riots

 Anyone who grew up in Newark can never forget the summer of ’67 when the city experienced a series of events that would change Newark forever.
 On July 12, 1967, a taxi driver named John Smith was pulled over and arrested on 7th Avenue and 15th in the Central Ward.
 A crowd from the nearby Hayes Homes housing projects began gathering outside the 4th precinct where Smith was detained.
 Due to miscommunication, the crowd believed Smith had died in custody, although he had been transported to a hospital via a back entrance to the station.
-This sparked scuffles between African Americans and police in the Fourth Ward that escalated throughout western side of the city.
+This sparked scuffles between African Americans and police in the Fourth Ward that escalated throughout the western side of the city.

 Subsequent to television news broadcasts on July 13 however, new and larger riots took place.
 In the end, twenty-six people were killed; 1,500 wounded; 1,600 arrested; and $10 million in property was destroyed.
 More than a thousand businesses were torched or looted, including 167 grocery establishments (most of which would never reopen).
 All streets running under the elevated train tracks along Route 21 were blocked off by the police preventing any movement of would-be looters eastward into the Ironbound neighborhood.
 Lootings and fires were mostly in the stores along Springfield Avenue and the Central Ward.
 Krug’s is in the East Ward, which was mostly spared from the extensive damages done in the nearby Central Ward business district.
-Ironically, John William Smith, the 40 year old Cab #45 driver got his cab from Ironbound’s Safety Cab Company and was actually living in the Ironbound section in a one bedroom apartment the day he was arrested on that hot summer night of July 12, 1967.
+Ironically, John William Smith, the 40-year-old Cab #45 driver got his cab from Ironbound’s Safety Cab Company and was actually living in the Ironbound section in a one-bedroom apartment the day he was arrested on that hot summer night of July 12, 1967.

 Krug’s Famous Event – 1980 Presidential Campaign Visit

 You would think back in 1980 that sending a Republican candidate for Vice President into Newark would be a disaster right?
-At the time, there were a bunch of local republican handlers that thought otherwise and on October 12, 1980, Regan’s VP choice George Herbert Walker Bush held a speech outside Krug’s in the parking lot.
+At the time, there were a bunch of local republican handlers that thought otherwise, and on October 12, 1980, Regan’s VP choice George Herbert Walker Bush held a speech outside Krug’s in the parking lot.
 Over 300 locals joined in for the rally stop.

 Calling New Jersey a real winnable state, Bush took his campaign to the working man yesterday in Newark’s Ironbound neighborhood Returning to New Jersey after a three-day absence, Bush portrayed the GOP as the party, of neighborhood, family values church in an evening speech before hundreds who gathered in a parking lot behind Krug’s Tavern.
 Although local Republican candidates got almost no applause from the crowd, Bush s speech in praise of community spirit in the Ironbound roused the spectators.
 He criticized President Carter for trying to tear down the character of Republican presidential contender Ronald Reagan.
 “Governor Reagan doesn’t have a bigoted bone in his body,’ he told the applauding crowd.